 5. 20 minutes and you’re done

 Gyms are teeming with new members in January, but by early March it’s crickets as the dedicated few remain.
-If a gym isn’t your thing or you know you’re not going to make the time or commitment, you can get excellent fat-burning results with burst training and weight resistance.
+If a gym isn’t your thing or you know you’re not going to take the time or commitment, you can get excellent fat-burning results with burst training and weight resistance.

 6. Keep your enemy out of the kitchen

 No, not your irritating mother-in-law or your daughter’s bratty friend.
 I’m talking about that one food that consistently triggers your downfall.
 Even healthy foods can become unhealthy when you eat too much.
 (Note to self: a few tablespoons of almond butter are perfectly fine; devouring half the jar is not.)

 Keep trigger foods – even healthy ones if they become a problem – out of the kitchen and you’ll be far less likely to succumb when temptation strikes.

 Do you really need studies like this one that spanned five years and concluded stress, including “perceived stress and life events stress,” could make you gain weight?
 Our fast-faster society encourages overdoing, and the repercussions are showing up around our midsection.

 Stress management is not a luxury, so schedule time for a massage, coffee date with your girlfriend, or even a leisurely walk around the neighborhood with your terrier.